turingschool-examples/self-care-center/README.md

 ## Overview
 How can I care for myself?
 One way is with affirmations and mantras!
 Affirmations are thoughts of positive self-empowerment, meant to assert your self-worth.
 Mantras are phrases that are repeated again and again during mindfulness practices.
-Your challenge is to build an app that helps users remind themselves of their inherent value!

 ##  Contributors